AlexHBall/laposte/README.md

 (in root)

 #### To do
+- Change from laposte api to weather api
 - Parse the letter ID using flask pre processing of endpoint input (look in tech with tim video and remove static method)
 - Make the task properly asynchronous
 - Look at celery and rabbitmq for the get all letters task